GM-Alex/user-access-manager/readme.txt

 * Recursive locking of posts/pages
 * Limited access to uploaded files
 * Full integrated at the admin panel
-* Multilanguage support
+* Multilingual support
-* Also proteced your rss feeds
+* Also protect your rss feeds
 * Give access by IP-address
 * Plugin-Api to use the User Access Manager in your on plugins or extend other plugins